theomargel/ProtE/README.md

 ## Setting up the input file path:

-Assuming a MaxQuant quantification has been performed, the file ProteinGroups.txt can be fed to ProtE with the function `maximum_quantum`.
+Assuming a MaxQuant quantification has been performed, the file ProteinGroups.txt (or ProteinGroups.xlsx) can be fed to ProtE with the function `maximum_quantum`.

 Insert the file path of the ProteinGroups.txt in the `file` parameter.
 To copy-paste the file path in Windows, firstly locate the desired file